Álex Oyón

-Alejandro García "Álex" Oyón (born 23 January 2003) is a Spanish professional footballer who plays as a forward for Sporting de Gijón B.
+Alejandro García "Álex" Oyón (born 23 January 2003) is a Spanish professional footballer who plays as a forward for Sporting Atlético.

 Club career

 Born in Gijón, Asturias, Oyón joined Sporting de Gijón's Mareo in 2011, from CD Roces.
 On 19 July 2019, he agreed to a professional contract with the club.

 Oyón made his senior debut with the reserves on 7 March 2021, coming on as a late substitute in a 0–1 Segunda División B away loss against Real Oviedo Vetusta.
 His first goal as a senior came on 12 September, as he scored the equalizer for the B's in a 3–2 Tercera División RFEF home win over L'Entregu CF.

 Oyón made his first team debut on 12 November 2021, replacing fellow youth graduate Pablo García in a 0–1 home loss against Real Sociedad B in the Segunda División.
+On 1 September 2023, after being mainly used with the B-team, he was loaned to Primera Federación side Linares Deportivo for the 2023–24 season.

+Recalled in January 2024, Oyón spent the entire 2024–25 campaign as a member of the main squad, but featured rarely.